turingschool/curriculum/source/academy/workshops/scrabble_intermediate.markdown

 ### Basic Word Search

-Use the [word list generously open-sourced by Atebits](https://github.com/atebits/Words/blob/master/Words/en.txt) which is already in `resources/` if you cloned the repo.
-Then implement an API like this:
+On the mac there is a ginormous word list in `/usr/share/dict/words`.
+It has over 235,000 words in it.
+A similar list has been [generously open-sourced by Atebits](https://github.com/atebits/Words/blob/master/Words/en.txt).

+Implement an API like this:

 {% irb %}
-> Scrabble.possible_words(['c', 'a', 't'])
+$ player1.letters
+=> ['c', 'a', 't']
+$ player.possible_words
 => ["act", "at", "cat", "ta"]
 {% endirb %}